jfmaas/HOS-TYPO3-discovery/README.md

-# HOS-Schaufenster
+# HOS-Discovery

-This repo describes the using of the TYPO3-Extensions `schaufenster`.
-The extension extends the [typo3find extension](https://github.com/subugoe/typo3-find) of subugoe and is for the HamburgOpenScience project "schaufenster"
+This repo describes the using of the TYPO3-Extensions `discovery`.
+The extension extends the [typo3find extension](https://github.com/subugoe/typo3-find) of subugoe and is for the HamburgOpenScience project
+"hos-discovery"

 <img src="https://raw.githubusercontent.com/subhh/HOS-TYPO3-discovery/master/screenshots/ss01.png"
 width=420 />